Vladimir-Novick/RPNLib/README.md

 # RPNLib
-Reverse Polish Notation (RPN) Library
+Reverse Polish Notation (RPN) Calculator Library

+Reverse Polish notation (RPN) is a method for representing arifmetical expressions in which the operator symbol is placed after the arguments being operated on.
+Polish notation, in which the operator comes before the operands, was invented in the 1920s by the Polish mathematician Jan Lucasiewicz.

 Using: